liu-mengyang/liu-mengyang.github.io/_pages/about.md

   A safe Rust wrapper of MMDeploy.
 MMDeploy is a fantastic toolset for deploying DNN models on various devices supporting for almost all deployment frameworks.\\
   [[Repo]](https://github.com/liu-mengyang/rust-mmdeploy)

+## Awards

+- Tencent Schorlarship (Oct.
+22)
+- The first-class Schorlarship of Southeast University (Oct.
+22)
+- The second-class Scholarship of Southeast University (Oct.
+21)
+- China National Scholarship (Oct.
+20)
+- The President Scholarship of Jiangsu University (Top 50 undergraduate students of Jiangsu University, Oct.
+20)
+- The first-class Scholarship of Jiangsu University (Oct.
+20 & 19 & 18)

 ## Competitions

 ### 2022